hacimertgokhan/hacimertgokhan/README.md

 - 👋 Hi, I’m @mixeration
-- 👀 I’m interested in JAVA
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning Java and Kotlin
-- 💞️ I’m looking to collaborate on JAVA
-- 📫 How to reach me JAVA
+- 📫 How to reach me : mixeration@gmail.com

-- JAVA JAVA JAVA JAVA JAVA JAVA JAVA

 <!---
 mixeration/mixeration is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.